derbyps/api-saharaid/_docs/backend-flow.md

 - Incoming timestamp instants are normalized by PostgreSQL and presented in GMT+7.
 - `date` columns remain date-only values and are not shifted between timezones.
 - Today, Yesterday, rolling filters, calendar-year boundaries, and yearly schedule batch allocation use GMT+7.

+### 2.4 N-layer convention

+Backend features use four layers: handlers, services, repositories, and schemas.
+Handlers receive requests and produce API responses; services return business results; repositories return database rows; schemas define the types passed between these layers.

+- Name repository output schema types with the `Row` suffix (for example, `ParticipantRow`).
+- Name service output schema types with the `Result` suffix (for example, `GetParticipantsResult`).
+- Name API response schema types with the `Response` suffix (for example, `PaginatedParticipantsResponse` or `ErrorResponse`).
+This applies to every endpoint, including error responses.
+- A handler maps a service `Result` to an API `Response`; error payloads also use a `Response` type.

 ## 3. Read flows